zydusss/German/README.md

 ## Positionen im Satz
+Positions in the sentence

 ### Markieren Sie das Subjekt.
+Highlight the subject.

 ### Beispiel: Am Abend arbeitet Timo Marielli im Restaurant.
 Timo Marielli arbeitet am Abend im Restaurant.
+Example: Timo Marielli works in the restaurant in the evening.
+Timo Marielli works in the restaurant in the evening.

 ### Am Abend hat Franziska Goldberg oft Konzerte.
+Franziska Goldberg often has concerts in the evening.

 ### Sabine hat am Nachmittag frei.
+Sabine is free in the afternoon.

 ### Bei der Arbeit muss Timo Marielli immer freundlich sein.
+At work, Timo Marielli must always be friendly.

 ### Am Vormittag arbeitet Sabine in der Schule.
+Sabine works at school in the morning.

 ### Daniel hat im Büro viel Stress.
+Daniel has a lot of stress in the office.